elasticpath/elasticpath-dev/guides/How-To/Subscriptions/dunning.md

 ## Managing Failed Payments

-Once the number of payment retries reaches the limit, the payment retries stop, resulting in status of the invoice being unpaid.
+Once the number of payment retries reaches the limit, the payment retries stop, resulting in the status of the invoice becoming unpaid.

 ### Retrieving a list of outstanding invoices